chamiltonb8/github_pages_template/index.md

 title: "Welcome to My Data Science Portfolio"
 ---

 # Hello!
-I'm [Your Name] 👋
+I'm Cameron 👋

 Welcome to my data science portfolio!
-This site shows my journey learning data science and analytics.
-Here you'll find projects that demonstrate what I've learned and discovered.
+I'm super excited to share with you some of the projects, skills and knowledge I've been building as I learn more about data science and analytics.
+I have a passion for using data to solve problems and tell stories, and this portfolio is a reflection of that journey!

 ## 🎓 About This Portfolio